- Prior to sleep, make a conscious decision to remember your dreams and ask for guidance. This actually improves your ability to remember a dream.

 - Have a notebook or tape recorder next to your bed to immediately record the dream.

 - Since dream imagery takes place in a different part of the brain, you will notice how allowing your thoughts of the day to intrude will make accessing dream content more difficult.
 Train yourself to stay with the dream, prior to thinking about what you need to do that day.
 If nothing else, capture the sense of emotion that the dream invoked, and use that as a thread to allow the dream imagery to return.
+The cognitive mind is not the dreaming mind.
+It is the reason we dream.
+Since it prefers stasis, the dream content is the opposite of what 'ego' believes so recall requires that you not begin analyzing the content.
+Visit our Member Center, and specifically Archetypes of Tarot for more information on the two awarenesses we have in a 24 hour cycle of learning.

 - Once you are able to easily recall your dreams, start looking for the less obvious symbols, like time of day, lighting, colors and numbers.
+Are objects on the left or right?
+This will tell you about the direction the dream is offering.
+See Placement and Persepective in the Dream Dictionary.

 - You dream of the type of things that consciousness would rather keep ‘below the surface.’
 Do not become frustrated when you are unable to recall the content.
 If accessing this information were easy, it wouldn't be the subject of your dream.
 Sometimes finding the appropriate words appears difficult, so try drawing images.
 Explore the ‘flavor’ of your dream and the feelings it created.